 Can I transfer in existing ISA funds into my IFISA?

-Once your IFISA has been set up, please follow the link on your ArchOver profile to start the transfer in process.
+Once your IFISA has been set up, please follow the link on the Investment Opportunities page to start the transfer in process.
 You can transfer in existing ISA funds from the following ISAs; Cash, Stocks and Shares and IFISA.